Get E-Book

 .env.local

 Those names tell a maintainer the intended layer.
 Names like .env2, .env.new, and .env.prod.bak force the reader to inspect content and command history.
-The loader will accept them.
-The project has to impose discipline.
+Node will accept them.
+The project has to keep the naming clear.

-A test env file can have values production would reject.
+A test env file can contain values production would reject -

 PORT=0